hemanth346/number-recognizer/README.md

 1. The model is created with the assumption that **only 1 mobile number** will be in a frame of white sheet.
     - Complexity of the expected input data(i.e. Handwritten numbers) is not known, hence used simplest as POC.

-2. Used ML model used only for digit classification, rather than using sequence or object detection model keeping edge device in mind
+2. Deep learning model used only for digit classification.
+Object detection or sequence model will be heavy.
     - Heavylifting to be done by data processing pipelines using OpenCV.

 3. Using flatfile(csv) as my database